ehtick/Babylon-js-UnityExporter/readme.md

 # Unity Starter Assets (Pro Features)

-The Babylon Toolkit Pro Classes allows out of the box features that help you jump start your next native BabylonJS project.
+The Babylon Toolkit Pro Classes allows out of the box features that help you jump start your next project.

 - Rigidbody physics system
 - Animation state machines